-The population estimates sum ( $\pm$ s.e.) to 8 110 $\pm$ 1 073 dugongs for the whole region in November 1985 at an overall density ( $\pm$ s.e.) of 0.26 $\pm$ 0.03 dugongs per km, a precision (s.e./ $\bar{x}$ ) of 13%.
+The population estimates sum (\pm s.e.) to 8 110 \pm 1 073 dugongs for the whole region in November 1985 at an overall density (\pm s.e.) of 0.26 \pm 0.03 dugongs per km2, a precision (s.e./ \bar{x}) of 13%.

-Fig. 3 is a smoothed dugong density distribution hap based on the results of the November 1985 surveys with a accent map showing the corresponding densities for the Cape Bedford to tape Melville area based on the results of the November 1984 surveys.
-The maps should be useful when the zoning plans of the northern sections the Great Barrier Reef Marine Park are revised.
-A map of the known eagraps beds in the region (Fig. 4) is provided for comparison.
-Overal 52% of dugong sightings were associated with known seagrass beds.
-Fifty vercent of animals were sighted in depths of less than 5 m (Fig. 5).
-Coles et al. (1987) found that seagrass biomass is greatest in 2-6 of water along this coast and recorded thirteen species of seagrass at sites than 2 m deep.
-Most of the areas where the highest density (>1 per km) of dugongs were observed support extensive inshore beds of seagrass species such as Halodule uninervis, Halophila ovalis and Halophila spinulosa, and Cymodocea serrulata (Coles et al. 1987).
+Fig. 3 is a smoothed dugong density distribution map based on the results of the November 1985 surveys with an adjacent map showing the corresponding densities for the Cape Bedford to Cape Melville area based on the results of the November 1984 surveys.
+These maps should be useful when the zoning plans of the northern sections of the Great Barrier Reef Marine Park are revised.
+A map of the known seagrass beds in the region (Fig. 4) is provided for comparison.
+Overall 52% of dugong sightings were associated with known seagrass beds.
+Fifty-six percent of animals were sighted in depths of less than 5 m (Fig. 5).
+Coles et al. (1987) found that seagrass biomass is greatest in 2-6 m of water along this coast and recorded thirteen species of seagrass at sites less than 2 m deep.
+Most of the areas where the highest density (>1 per ${\rm km}^2$) of dugongs were observed support extensive inshore beds of seagrass species such as Halodule uninervis, Halophila ovalis and Halophila spinulosa, and Cymodocea serrulata (Coles et al. 1987).
 These genera also tend to predominate in the stomachs of dugongs from north Queensland (Marsh et al. 1982).

-Dugongs were sighted up to 58 km from the coast in water of depths ranging to 37 m (Fig. 5).
+Dugongs were sighted up to $58~\rm{km}$ from the coast in water of depths ranging to $37~\rm{m}$ (Fig. 5).
 The reasons for their venturing so far offshore is not understood as the distribution of offshore seagrass beds is poorly known.
 However, Thallasia hemprichii and Cymodocea rotundata have been recorded from reef platforms in this region (Coles et al. 1987), and dugongs were observed on offshore reefs especially in the Princess Charlotte Bay area (block 5).
 Halophila decipens is the only seagrass recorded at depths of greater than 11 m in the Great Barrier Reef lagoon (Coles et al. 1987) where it has been recorded from depths of up to 68 m (P. Arnold, in Lanyon 1986).
 All these genera are eaten by dugongs in this region (Marsh et al. 1982).

-The results of the analysis of variance used to investigate the differences between the surveys of blocks 2, 3, and 4 kild in Hovember in both 1984 and 1985 (Table 4) indicated that densities differed significantly between blocks (P < 0.001) but not between years (P = 0.18).
+The results of the analysis of variance used to investigate the differences between the surveys of blocks 2, 3, and 4 held in November in both 1984 and 1985 (Table 4) indicated that densities differed significantly between blocks (P < 0.001) but not between years (P = 0.18).
 There was a significant interaction between years and blocks (P < 0.05) indicating that the dugongs were dispersed differently in different years.
-In particular, the results suggest movements of large number of dugongs between the high density inshore block 2 and the other blocks.
+In particular, the results suggest movements of large numbers of dugongs between the high density inshore block 2 and the other blocks.
 Inclusion of Beaufort sea state as a covariate in the analysis increased the probability of there being no difference in dugong density between years to 0.54, indicating that the lower observed density in 1985 could be explained by the rougher seas (Table 1).